jmatosp/obclient/authorization/README.md

-# Open Banking Authorization Go SDK
+# Open Banking Security Flow Go SDK

 Provides an easy access to register your software client and get user consent